 Can you board anywhere?

 Since this trolley is nonstop, you’ll need to board at the beginning.
-The trolleys depart from the Savannah Visitor Center.
+The trolleys depart from their Welcome Center, which is located at 217 W Boundary Street.

 What time does the last tour of the day depart?